KevinGutowski/Mask-Selection/README.md

 # Mask-Selection
-A Sketch plugin to easily mask the selected layers.
+A Sketch plugin to easily mask selected layers.